zhangyuanxun/dstm/README.md

     - You need to mimic the scripts (such as bmc_bio_collector.py, bmc_genomics_collector.py) under the folders to extract text from websites.

 ### Data Processing
 During the data collecting, you have collected paper texts from journals.
-In the data processing stage, you need to process raw text datasets for suitable dataset format for the model.
+In the data processing stage, you need to process raw text datasets for a suitable dataset format for the model.
 In our model, we use bag-of-words as our model input.
-Hence, for data processing, we need to transform the raw text format into bag-of-words format.
-In addtion, in data processing stage, we also need to generate the whole vocabulary, tool-to-doc, and dataset-to-doc tables.
+Hence, for data processing, we need to transform the raw text format into the bag-of-words format.
+Besides, in the data processing stage, we also need to generate the whole vocabulary, tool-to-doc, and dataset-to-doc tables.
 And the last thing, you need to generate vocabulary firstly before generating bag-of-words, tool-to-doc, or dataset-to-doc tables.

-(Note, we have already processed the raw datasets based on the current data collections.. it is not necessary to run the data processing scripts unless you have new dataset to process).
+(Note, we have already processed the raw datasets based on the current data collections.. it is not necessary to run the data processing scripts unless you have a new dataset to process).

 Using the bioinformatics domain as an example, the basic routines for data processing will be,
 - Generating the vocabulary (this command should be run at first)